Guide General

 • RIPE NCC flat-fee model highly advantageous

-• Consider multiple LIR accounts for operational flexibility
+• Consider multiple LIR accounts for operational flexibility (subject to evolving charging-scheme proposals)

 • Evaluate inter-RIR transfer strategies